navFooh/web-project-template/README.md

 web-gl or web audio for example, so all the tedious tasks are automated and I can focus on the things that matter.

 In setting up this template I've considered several options and decided on a couple of things:
-- Using Grunt for compiling the RequireJS setup to a minified file is really neat, but running a watcher to do this real-time during development is a bit too heavy.
+- Using Grunt for compiling the RequireJS setup to a minified file is nice, but running a watcher to do this real-time during development is a bit too heavy.
 So when starting the development-task the normal require.js setup is used, pointing the data-main attribute to main.js.
 When running the distribution-task, data-main points to the minified file generated with the optimizer